 The fulfilment of the complex set of tasks related to nuclear emergency preparedness and response is an important area within the scope of activities of the HAEA.
 According to the relevant laws, the following major tasks shall belong to the competence of the authority:

-licensing of the nuclear emergency preparedness and response plan of a nuclear facility is required for the first case and for the subsequent modifications before making it effective in the facility;
+licensing of the nuclear emergency preparedness and response plan of the user of the atomic energy;

 - operation of the working group consisting of the concerned state administration bodies performing the maintenance and review of the National Nuclear Emergency Response Plan and the respective technical documentation;